Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Preliminaries

-\textbf{Spiking neuron model} In SNN, at every time step, each neuron integrates received presynaptic spikes into membrane potential and fires a spike if its membrane potential is higher than a threshold.
-The Leaky Integrate and Fire (LIF) neuron \citep{LIF} is one of the most commonly used spiking neurons.
-The dynamics of LIF neurons can be written as follows:
+\paragraph{Spiking neuron model.} In an SNN, each neuron integrates presynaptic spikes into its membrane potential and emits a spike when the potential exceeds a threshold.
+The Leaky Integrate and Fire (LIF) neuron~\citep{LIF} is one of the most widely used models, governed by the following dynamics:

-where $I$ is the input current, $H$ is the accumulated membrane potential, $S$ is the binary output spike, $V$ is the membrane potential after the firing process. $V_{th}$, $W$ and $b$ are the weights and the biases, $V_{\text{reset}}$ and $\lambda$ are the threshold voltage, the reset voltage and the membrane leakage parameter, respectively.
-All subscripts $(\cdot)_t$ and all superscripts $(\cdot)^l$ denote time step $t$ and layer $l$ respectively. $\Theta(\cdot)$ is the Heaviside function.
+where $I$ is the input current, $H$ is the accumulated membrane potential, $S$ is the binary output spike, $V$ is the membrane potential after the firing process. $W$ and $b$ are the weights and the biases, $V_{th}$, $V_{\text{reset}}$, and $\lambda$ are the threshold voltage, the reset voltage and the membrane leakage parameter, respectively.
+All subscripts $(\cdot)_t$ and all superscripts $(\cdot)^l$ denote simulation step $t$ and layer $l$ respectively. $\Theta(\cdot)$ is the Heaviside function.

-\textbf{Spiking actor network.} The spiking actor network (SAN) consists of a population encoder with Gaussian reception fields \citep{popSAN}, a multi layer SNN with population output and a decoder that takes the membrane potential of non-firing neurons as the output \citep{MDC_SAN}.
-The SAN is learned by spatio-temporal backpropagation (STBP) with a rectangular surrogate gradient function \citep{STBP}.
-Detailed forward propagation and backpropagation are shown in the Appendix.
+\paragraph{Spiking actor network.} The spiking actor network (SAN) consists of a population encoder with Gaussian receptive fields \citep{popSAN}, a multi-layer SNN, and a decoder that uses the membrane potentials of non-firing neurons as continuous outputs \citep{ILC_SAN}.
+The SAN is trained using STBP with a surrogate gradient function.
+Detailed forward and backward formulations are provided in Appendix~\ref{APP:SAN}.